alttch/pulr/README.md

 ### Running with supervisor

 Both tools will crash as soon as any problem occurs.
-They're made this way, because in production "it's better crash and be restarted, than freeze".
+They're made this way, because in production "it's better to crash and be restarted, than freeze".

 To automatically restart the tools, let's use any supervisor, e.g.
 [Supervisord](http://supervisord.org/) (available in almost all Linux distros).